-- c) All buildings should be finished with high quality, enduring materials, such as stone, brick and glass. - 7.
-For free-standing residential development, the maximum net density is 150 units per hectare and the minimum net density is 100 units per hectare. - 11.2.6.3.3 Employment Mixed-use 1 - 1.
-The Employment Mixed-use 1 designation on Schedule B includes areas targeted for significant growth as a landmark area in the University-Downtown-GID trinity.
-These areas will permit a mix of uses focusing on higher density, innovation and sustainability which includes uses such as research and development, commercial, educational, and entertainment uses that will serve to support the role of the business area as a knowledge-based innovation centre. - 2.
-The following uses may be permitted within the Employment Mixed-use 1 designation: - a) Office and administrative facilities; - b) Research and development facilities; - c) Hotel and convention facilities; - d) Entertainment and recreational commercial uses; - e) Assembly and manufacturing of product lines requiring on-going research and development support; - f) Associated ancillary retail uses that are an integral component of the primary uses; and - g) Complementary or accessory uses may also be permitted.
+11.2.6.3.3 Employment Mixed-use 1

+- 1. The Employment Mixed-use 1 designation on Schedule B includes areas targeted for significant growth as a landmark area in the University-Downtown-GID trinity.
+These areas will permit a mix of uses focusing on higher density, innovation and sustainability which includes uses such as research and development, commercial, educational, institutional, limited residential uses (in the form of live/work) and entertainment uses that will serve to support the role of the business area as a knowledge-based innovation centre.

+- 2. The following uses may be permitted within the Employment Mixed-use 1 designation:

+- a) Office and administrative facilities;

+- b) Research and development facilities;

+- c) Live/work uses;

+- d) Cultural and educational uses; - e) Institutional uses; - f) Hotel and convention facilities; - g) Entertainment and recreational commercial uses; - h) Assembly and manufacturing of product lines requiring on-going research and development support; - i) Associated ancillary retail uses that are an integral component of the primary uses; and - j) Complementary or accessory uses may also be permitted.
 Such uses may include restaurants, financial institutions, medical services, fitness centres, open space and recreation facilities and child care centres. - 3.
 Low density employment uses such as logistics and warehousing are not permitted. - 4.
-Where land use transitions from Residential and/or Mixed-use Corridor (GID) to Employment Mixed-use 1 areas, the following uses shall be priorities to ensure a compatible mix of uses: offices and entertainment and recreational commercial. - 5.
+Where land use transitions from Residential and/or Mixed-use Corridor (GID) to Employment Mixed-use 1 areas, the following uses shall be priorities to ensure a compatible mix of uses: offices, live/work uses and entertainment and recreational commercial. - 5.
 Development in the Employment Mixed-use 1 designation will comprise a mix of street-related and campus form development.
-Campus form development is to consist primarily of prestige employment/research park uses and is to be concentrated within Block Plan Area 2 with higher density encouraged to locate along Victoria Road S. and Stone Road E. - 6.
+Campus form development is to consist primarily of prestige employment/research park uses and is to be concentrated north of Stone Road within Block Plan Area 2. - 6.
 Campus form development in the employment area is appropriate near open space and natural heritage elements (Eramosa River Valley) where a balance of site and building design can integrate landscape, topography, and other special features with site access requirements including roads, driveways, parking, and service and loading areas.
-Campus form development shall comply with the following:
+Campus form development shall comply with the following: - a) Buildings should be oriented to maximize open space opportunities, providing a scale and pattern of development that supports pedestrian activities at grade between buildings while maximising solar gain; and - b) Where appropriate, building heights and massing should optimize views at-grade to the open space and natural heritage elements. - 7.
+Street related design consists of buildings that define street edges through established maximum setbacks and consistent landscape edge treatment and include: - a) Maximum setbacks as established in Table 1; and - b) Active at-grade uses with street access which could include retail, cafes and restaurants to connect public activity within the building, street and open space. - 8.
+Residential development may be permitted south of College Avenue East within the area identified on Schedule C subject to the following: - a) Demonstration of the achievement (or planned achievement) of the population, employment and density targets for Block Plan Areas 1 and